logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade_2.4.md

 Once the upgrade is completed, you can confirm that you have the new Hopsworks version by checking the version number on the *Details* tab of your cluster.

 ## Error handling
 There are two categories of errors that you may encounter during an upgrade.
-First, a permission error due to a missing permission in your role connected to Hopsworks.ai, see [Error 1](#error-1-missing-permissions-error).
+First, a permission error due to a missing permission in your role connected to [managed.hopsworks.ai](https://managed.hopsworks.ai), see [Error 1](#error-1-missing-permissions-error).
 Second, an error during the upgrade process running on your cluster, see [Error 2](#error-2-upgrade-process-error).

 ### Error 1: Missing permissions error